0xB10C/nix/README.md

 ## Integration tests

 The integration tests can be run with `nix flake check`.
+A single test, for example for `miningpool-observer`, can be run with `nix build .#checks.x86_64-linux.miningpool-observer` on `x86_64-linux`.
 Passing `--print-build-logs` helps debugging on failures.